thonymg/nosqlite3/README.md

 ## Collection methods

-To use the collection you need to add which document to query for in the collection parameter, ex `collection("User")` will only query for Users.
+To use the collection you need to add which document to query for in the collection parameter, ex `collection("users")` will only query for Users.
 Data is stored in the collection as JSON, and the `find()`-methods will by default parse this JSON.

 Setting a collection to `parse: false` is MUCH MUCH faster, because no parsing is required.
 This is good when only sending data from a collection directly over the network.